melodygr/grocery_recommendation/README.md

 ### FLASK app
 [View the FLASK app](https://github.com/melodygr/grocery_recommendation/tree/main/flask_app "FLASK app")

 I have begun the development of a FLASK app to generate grocery recommendations through a website.
 It currently has four pages: the index, nlp recommender, ratings and svd recommender.
 However, more work needs to be done on the functionality of the pages and their ability to return the recommendations.
 The NLP recommender is up-to-date but the SVD recommender takes a long time to run because it fits and predicts a whole new model based on the user's input.
-If I can find a cluster for the new user that should shorted my time considerably.
+If I can find a cluster for the new user that should shorten the run time considerably.
 I also intend to add a page for the market basket analysis that will suggest products based on the association rules for each cluster.
 More to follow.

 ![FLASK app](https://github.com/melodygr/grocery_recommendation/blob/main/Images/svd_page_screenshot.png "FLASK app")